MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-periodic-network-issue.md

      .\SQLTrace.ps1 -stop
      ```

-  1. Zip the output folder and upload to Microsoft.
+  1. Zip the output folder and upload it to Microsoft.

 - On non-Windows computers, use TCPDUMP or WireShark to collect a packet capture.